ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Proposed Change
 ---------------

-The ``splice`` modifier indicates that a module's imports are available at compile time.
-The absence of the ``splice`` modifier indicates that a module's imports are available at runtime.

-Resolution of scopes (often called "renaming") is blind to whether or not an identifier was imported with ``splice``.
-This is important because it will allow GHC to emit errors advising the user to modify their import declarations.

-The typechecker will be modified to emit errors in the following case:

-   It is an error to reference a ``splice`` imported name from a negative level, and it is an error to reference a non-``splice`` imported name from a non-negative level.

-Then,
-1. If a module is only available at compile time then the imports are only available in top-level splices.
-2. If a module is only available at runtime then the imports are not available in top-level splices.
-3. If a module is available at both runtime and compile time then the imports are available everywhere.

-The driver will be modified to ensure that, for modules with ``-XTemplateHaskell``, object code is generated for ``splice`` imported modules, whereas today it ensures object code is available for all imported modules.

 The new language extension ``ExplicitSpliceImports`` adds a new import modifier to the import syntax.
 An import is marked as a "splice" import when it is prefixed with ``splice``::